kubernetes-sigs/external-dns/docs/faq.md

 So far, Google CloudDNS and AWS Route 53 with ALIAS records.
 There's interest in supporting CoreDNS and Azure DNS.
 We're open to discussing/adding other providers if the community believes it would be valuable.

-Initial support for Google CloudDNS is available in the `v0.1` release.
-Initial support for AWS Route 53 is targeted for the `v0.2` (CNAME based) and `v0.3` (ALIAS based) releases.
-However, you can already test AWS Route 53 with CNAME, using version `v0.1.1` and onwards.
+Initial support for Google CloudDNS is available since the `v0.1` release.
+Initial support for AWS Route 53 is available in the `v0.2` release (CNAME based) and ALIAS is targeted for the `v0.3` release.

 There are no plans regarding other providers at the moment.